Upload any PDF. Get a Google Form in 60 seconds.

 How accurate is the conversion?

-It depends on the PDF quality.
-Digitally-created PDFs with clear question formatting typically convert at 90%+ accuracy.
-You might need to adjust a label or add a missing option, but the structure and most content will be there.
+It depends on PDF quality and layout.
+Digitally-created PDFs with numbered questions and clear options usually convert cleanly.
+You might adjust a label or add a missing option, but the structure and most content will be there.
+Always review before sharing.

 Is it really free?